IsmailsGit/AWS-Module/Notes.md

 Why use a Load Balancer?
 Not including the obvious reasons like distribute traffic
 <br> Provides SSL termination(HTTPS) - you can configure the load balancer to handle ssl certificates and https traffic for websites.
 The LB handles the encrypting and decrypting of traffic.
-<br> Enforce stickiness with cookies - Known as session persistence an lb can ensure that when needed users are sent back to same instance for their requests using cookies.
+<br> Enforce stickiness with cookies - Known as session persistence an ALB can ensure that when needed users are sent back to same instance for their requests using cookies.
+Can cause an imbalance due to the load over from the backend ec2 instances.
 <br> Health checks - Check to see if your instances are healthy by sending a request to a port/route if it responds with 200 its healthy, if unhealthy it sends traffic to another instance.
 <br> Separate public traffic(user facing) from private traffic(internal) - Ensures security and proper flow.